 For those who missed it, here is a (poorly captured by yours truly – sorry for the mouse hand on the screen) rendition of my appearance on Canada AM this morning.
 The powers that be liked it enough that I think you’ll be seeing me a few more times on the show in the next […]

 Here is a conversation I had with an Aussie mate the other day: Me: “Do you have a nickel?”
 Aussie Mate: “A what?”
 Me: “A nickel”.
 Aussie Mate: “A what?”
 Me: “Oh for god’s sake.
 A nickel!
 You know – a five-cent piece!”
 Aussie Mate: “OH!
-A five-cent piece!” (hands over said currency) Me: “Why? […]
+You mean a five-cent piece!” (hands over said currency) […]

 Okay, so we weren’t exactly sailing, nor did we go away per se.
 But we were on the Segwun, nonetheless.
 Here’s what this historic boat ride is like.
 This post was originally published in 2009.
 It has since been updated for accuracy of links and content.
 After arriving in Toronto, I was immediately whisked away […]

 This post about taking the world’s shortest ferry ride was originally published in 2009.
 It has since been updated for accuracy of links and content.
 Mums are the best, and mine is no exception.
 Upon hearing that I was going to travel up to Toronto from New York City via overnight bus, she kicked into […]

 You may remember from my earlier post about Edmonton, I identified some of the many charming (and otherwise) new experiences I had when I came out here.
 Having spent the summer in Edmonton now, I have discovered yet more differences between Edmonton vs Toronto, Alberta vs Ontario, West vs East.
 Here are a few more […]

 My last post on The Ominous Disaster Point caving experience was a recount of the actual events of the weekend and our caving experience.
 But I have spoken to many people (both before and since I wrote the article) who have cited me as being just plain crazy for caving at all.
 Therefore, I’d like […]